 Do you remember what you cooked that day?

-We are going to assume that you made some missteps when you were just starting out.
+I am going to assume that you made some missteps when you were just starting out.
 What was your biggest mistake as a new chef?

 I was very fortunate and I didn’t ever have any major disasters.